koolamusic/koolamusic.github.io/_drafts/what_happens_when_we_pray.md

+In javascript, there is a concept called the async | await, where a function call waits for another function, retrieves it value and then queries another function which is reliant on data from the initial function call.

 Sometimes when we pray, the answer we expect God to give us is not the one He offers In most cases he chooses a part that would give us more than we asked for. we only need patience to see through and listen for his direction, He has